The TEACCH program for children and adults with autism: A meta-analysis of intervention studies

 Virues-Ortega, J., Julio, F. M., & Pastor-Barriuso, R. (2013).
 The TEACCH program for children and adults with autism: A meta-analysis of intervention studies.
 Clinical Psychology Review, 33, 940-953. http://dx.doi.org/10.1016/j.cpr.2013.07.005

-Why review this topic?
+Why research this topic?

 The Treatment and Education of Autistic and related Communication Handicapped Children (TEACCH) method is one of the most widely used interventions available to parents and teachers of children with autism.
 TEACCH emphasizes the provision of structured teaching based on an understanding of the “culture of autism:” preference for visual over auditory information, attention to detail but difficulty seeing the “big picture,” very strong interests in particular topics or activities, and attachment to routines.
 Common interventions include carefully organized work stations and use of visual supports to help individuals understand what is expected of them.
 These interventions are individualized based on a comprehensive evaluation of the strengths and needs of each person with ASD.
 Recently, enough studies have been published on TEACCH to enable investigators to conduct a meta-analysis, in which the results across different studies are statistically combined.